USDA Loan Assumptions Explained

 Which loans are assumable?

-FHA loans, VA loans, and USDA loans are all assumable.
+FHA loans and VA loans are both assumable.
 Conventional loans (Fannie Mae, Freddie Mac) generally have due-on-sale clauses that prevent assumption.
 The most valuable assumable inventory comes from 2019-2022 originations.

 How do I find homes with assumable mortgages?